Energy Mediated by Interference of Particles (Parts I-IV): The Way to Unified Classical and Quantum Fields and Interactions: 6. The present model versus traditional analysis of a many-particle system

 A particle of the canonical quantum mechanics associated with the wave of probability is free from the interference (cross-correlation) with other particles.
-The above-discussed mathematical approach, which does not compare well with the basic principle of canonical quantum mechanics and quantum field theory based on the Copenhagen-Dirac postulate of the "interference-less" particles, has been extremely useful for the mathematical construction ("engineering") of the models that {\it{successfully}} explain and interpret the {\it{all coherent quantum phenomena}}, such as the Bose-Einstein condensation, superfluidity, superconductivity, supermagnetism, super-radiation, Bosenova effect, and quantum anomalous and fractional Hall effects.
+The above-discussed mathematical approach, which does not compare well with the basic principle of canonical quantum mechanics and quantum field theory (the Copenhagen-Dirac postulate of "interference-less" particles"), has been extremely useful for the construction ("mathematical engineering") of the models that {\it{successfully}} describe and explain the {\it{coherent quantum phenomena}}, such as the Bose-Einstein condensation, superfluidity, superconductivity, supermagnetism, super-radiation, Bosenova effect, and quantum anomalous and fractional Hall effects.
 Therefore this approximate mathematical approach was {\it{generally accepted}} in the past.
 It is very {\it{effectively}} used in the quantum mechanics and quantum field theory up to now.
-Although the mathematical cross-correlation ("hidden interference") between particles and the respective cross-correlation energy are closely connected with the mathematical approximations, these theories rely on a set of approximations specific to the particular physical problem.
-The "hidden interference" between particles and the cross-correlation energy do appear in the quantum mechanics and particle field theory already at the very beginning of consideration of the physical problems pertaining to the properties of quantum systems made of a large number of particles (many-body problem).
-The "hidden interference" and cross-correlation between particles do appear in the "modified" quantum mechanics and quantum field theory in the form of the interaction (cross-correlation) energy}}.
-It is impossible in the present study to analyze all the models of such quantum theories.
-The approach of the {\it{mathematical insertion}} of the "hidden interference", cross-correlation energy, Bose-Einstein statistics, Fermi-Dirac statistics and Pauli exclusion principle into the canonical quantum mechanics and quantum field theory, which strictly forbid existence of the interference between particles and the respective cross-correlation energy, is illustrated by using the following traditional (typical) analysis of a many-particle quantum system.
+Although the mathematical cross-correlation ("hidden" interference) between particles and the respective cross-correlation energy are closely connected with the mathematical approximations, these theories rely on a set of approximations specific to the particular physical problem.
+The "hidden" interference between particles and the cross-correlation energy have appeared in the quantum mechanics and particle field theory already at the very beginning of consideration of the physical problems pertaining to the properties of quantum systems made of a large number of particles (many-body problem).
+The "hidden" interference and cross-correlation between particles do appear in the "modified" quantum mechanics and quantum field theory in the form of the interaction (cross-correlation) energy}}.
+It is impossible in the present study to analyze a myriad of models of such quantum theories.
+The conventional approach of the {\it{mathematical insertion}} of the "hidden" interference, cross-correlation energy, Bose-Einstein statistics, Fermi-Dirac statistics and Pauli exclusion principle into the canonical quantum mechanics and quantum field theory, which strictly forbid existence of the interference between particles and the respective cross-correlation energy, is illustrated by using the following traditional (typical) analysis of a many-particle quantum system.